 What happens during a meeting (service)?

-Our church services begin every Sunday morning at 11am and 7pm We arrive early for fellowship, great coffee and prayer.
-On Sunday morning we are open at 10:15am and 6:30pm on Sunday evenings.
+Our church services begin every Sunday morning at 11am We arrive early for fellowship, great coffee and prayer from 10:15am.
+On the first Sunday of each month we also meet at 7pm.
 The remainder of the morning is spent praising and worshipping God, enjoying His presence with us by the Holy Spirit; as well as learning from, and being inspired by, the Scriptures as they are presented to us by our Senior Pastor, one of the leadership team or by an invited speaker.

 What do you mean by 'praise and worship'?